Finally, village can celebrate

 Monday, 20 September 2021

-THE people of Woodcote were reunited on Saturday with the return of the village fete.
+The village of Woodcote was reunited on Saturday with the return of the village fete.

-There was a celebratory atmosphere at the event on the village green as the sun shone and residents met up, some for the first time since before the coronaviurs began in March last year.

-Attractions included a range of stalls, games, tug of war and a fun dog show.
+There was a celebratory atmosphere, with many villagers saying they had not seen each other since before the pandemic, and the sun making an unexpected appearance for much of the afternoon.

-She started making things during the lockdown and now it has become a small business.

-She said: “It’s great to be back with everyone.
-It was weird not having the fete last year and the village was like a ghost town.”
+Stallholders included Maz Elsome, who was selling her ‘Made my M.E’ handmade decorations.
+She started making things during lockdown and now it has become a small business.
+She joked that she had made her three children, and now she was getting on with making something else.
+She added: “It was weird not having the fete last year, and the village was like a ghost town.
+It’s great to be back with everyone."

-Woodcote Pre-School, which meets at the hall, was running a tombola and raffle to raise funds.
-It also had a competition to throw a ball through a wooden pig’s mouth and to guess the name of the pig.
+Woodcote pre-school, were running a tombola and raffle to raise funds for the charity pre-school which runs out of the village hall.
+They also had a competition to throw a ball through a wooden pig’s mouth, and to guess the name of the pig.

-Other stallholders included Woodcote Conservation Group, Woodcote Volunteers, the Friends of Woodcote Primary School, who ran a welly wanging competition, the Nettlebed branch of the Royal British Legion and Woodcote Rally, which was cancelled both last year and this.
+There were stalls for the raft club, running a wack a mole game, Woodcote conservation group, and the Nettlebed group of the royal British legion were in attendance selling merchandise and hoping to drum up support for a new branch of the group in Woodcote.

-St Leonard’s Church held a raffle to raise funds as it struggled financially during the lockdowns with no services and some older people still not feeling comfortable to return.
-The bells of the church in South Stoke Road were rung at noon to open the fete.
+Friends of Stoke Road church were in attendance and had collected a wide range of items for their annual raffle to raise funds for the church.
+Friends of St Leonard’s Church, which rang its bells at midday to open the fete, were fundraising, saying they had struggled financially in lockdown with no services, and some older people still not feeling comfortable to return.

-“We may not be the prettiest village, but when everyone comes together like this it’s amazing.”

-Designer Marta Ciruelos, 30, who moved to Woodcote just before the first lockdown, said: “It’s great — this is the first time I’ve really seen people in the village.
-For the last two years it has felt like there’s no one really here so this is amazing.”
+Marta Ciruelos, 30, moved to Woodcote to work as a designer just before lockdown began: “It’s been great, this is the first time I’ve really seen people in the village.
+For the last two years it’s felt like there’s no one really here, but this is amazing.”

+Her parents, visiting from Spain remarked that the fete felt similar to ones held back home.

 20 September 2021